maurozurlo/manhunt-modding/Readme.md

 > More info soon

 ### /mpeg Folder
-> Videos in bik format for titles / ending of the game.
+> Videos in bink video format for titles / ending of the game.
+- 👁️ Can be viewed with [The RAD Video Tools](http://www.radgametools.com/bnkdown.htm)
+- ✏️ Can be decoded/encoded with [ffmpeg](https://www.ffmpeg.org/)

 ### /pak Folder
 > Models and textures that are common to all levels.
 Such as rats, crows, etc.